 Online programs give you flexibility if you work or have family commitments.

-Tip: Even if you choose online training, confirm the school offers help with certification exams and job placement.
+Tip: Even if you choose online training, confirm the school offers help with certification exams and career services.

 While not required by Indiana law, certification shows employers you have proven skills.
 In competitive job markets like Indianapolis, this can make the difference in landing an interview.